MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 Please see the [approvals email delivery article](https://go.microsoft.com/fwlink/?linkid=2128304) for details about approvals email routing.

 ### UI flows required services
-The following table lists endpoint data requirements for connectivity from a user's machine for a successful UI flows installation and execution.
+The following table lists endpoint data requirements for connectivity from a user's machine for a successful UI flows installation and runs.

 Endpoint type | Domains | Protocols | Uses
 --------| --------|  ---------| -----